Do the Digit Insurance

 3. Jumping Jacks

-Jumping jacks, or side-straddle hops, are total-body workouts that may be performed almost anywhere since no special equipment is needed.
+Jumping jacks, or side-straddle hops, are total-body workouts that can be performed almost anywhere.
+No special equipment is needed.

-Start by standing tall and with your feet at least hip-width apart to begin this HIIT exercise.
+To begin this HIIT exercise, stand tall with your feet at least hip-width apart.
 Maintain a calm posture while keeping your gaze straight ahead.
 Now leap and laterally spread your feet.
 At the same time, raise and lower your hands above your head.

 4. Lunge Jumps

-Your legs should be at least shoulder width apart when performing lunge jumps.
+When performing lunge jumps, your legs should be at least shoulder-width apart.
 Keep your back straight as you advance on one leg.
 Make sure your leg is parallel to the floor as you flex it and lower yourself.
 Jump and extend the other leg forward as you finish the exercise.

 5. Rope Jumping